filipsekulic/repo-view/README.md

 Before you run the app you must create the `.env.development.local` file at the top level file hierarchy (like this one).

-Inside it add the fine-grained personal access token: `REACT_APP_PERSONAL_ACCESS_TOKEN = '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'`
+Inside it add your personal access token: `REACT_APP_PERSONAL_ACCESS_TOKEN = 'YOUR_PERSONAL_ACCESS_TOKEN'` If you don't have it, you can create it from here: https://github.com/settings/tokens?type=beta

 This should be added in order to authenticate the requests with a GitHub personal access token to increase the rate limit.
 Authenticating with a personal access token allows making authenticated requests with a higher rate limit so no error occurs.